wkirschbaum/elixir-ts-mode/README.md

 - Ensure you have tree-sitter 0.20.7 installed ( tree-sitter --version )
 - Ensure you are using the latest `emacs-29` or `master` branch.
+- You have to configure and compile emacs after you install tree-sitter
 - Clone this repository
 - Run `make dist` ( Please review the script and download links before running this )